*NEW* How can I make sure I get paid correctly when I’m signing in?

 *NEW* What if I forgot or was unable to sign in to the terminal for any of my shifts?

-If you were unable to sign in to the terminal, please complete the Terminal Problem Form and return this form to Sharmeen Khan at Strike Headquarters or by email: firstname.lastname@example.org.
-The deadline to have any missed terminal sign-ins problems taken into account (using the form) for March 23rd’s pay cheque is Monday, March 19 by noon.
+If you were unable to sign in to the terminal, please complete the Strike Pay Problem Form and return this form to Strike Headquarters or submit by email: email@example.com.
+The deadline to have any missed terminal sign-ins problems from last week taken into account Friday’s pay cheque is Monday by noon.

-*NEW* What if I signed in using the terminal but did not record my shift on sign the paper sheet?
+*NEW* What if I did not record my shift on sign the paper sheet?

 *NEW* What if there’s a mistake in my Strike Pay?